giodelatorre1/DCA/README.md

 The third phase implements a CRC checksum

 # Phase 4
-the fourth phase implements an HLS version of all the phases using C on the Vivado HLS suite.
+The fourth phase implements an HLS version of all the phases using C on the Vivado HLS suite.